Recreation Services is back in full swing

-Intramural sports, with team registration closing on September 19, provide students an opportunity to form a team, or register as a free agent and compete against other students in a handful of leagues throughout the term.
+Intramural sports provide students an opportunity to form a team, or register as a free agent and compete against other students in a handful of leagues throughout the term.

-Adult instructional programs give students an outlet to get moving and learn a new skill simultaneously.
+Adult instructional programs provide an outlet to get moving and learn a new skill simultaneously.
 Learn activities like dance, martial arts and climbing from renowned instructors.

-Group Fitness classes are offered daily for students who would like to participate in instructor-led fitness classes.
+Group Fitness classes are offered daily for those who would like to participate in instructor-led fitness classes.

 Positive correlation between recreation and academic success